The unsolved murder of Scott Lilly on the Appalachian trail

 Special Agent Duenas declined to provide more specifics about the coroner’s report or the “many possibilities” being investigated said the reward announcement and news conference “are part of the investigative strategy—to generate more leads,” particularly from 2011 hikers who might not have seen last August’s news reports and from 2012 hikers noticing something unusual.
 “I have no reason to believe the Trail is any more dangerous.
 Hikers have to be aware and take all the normal precautions."

-Despite an extensive investigation by Federal agents, the Amherst County Sheriff’s Office, Virginia State Police and the U.S. Forest Service, there has been no evidence to solve the crime, and no one has been arrested.
+Despite an extensive investigation by Federal agents, the Amherst County Sheriff’s Office, Virginia State Police, and the U.S. Forest Service, no evidence has been found to solve the crime, and no one has been arrested.

 What happened to Scott Lilly?